Acceleratio/docs-sqlmanager/get-to-know-syskit-sql-manager/usage-reports.md

 __Orphaned Databases:__ This report lists all the databases with orphaned owners.
 For example, databases with owners who have been disabled in or deleted from the AD.

-__Unused Databases:__ This report tracks databases that have not been used in a long time based on the data of the last read/write activity.
-Note that the time range resets each time you restart a SQL Server.

 ### Objects

 __Table Dependecies Graph:__ This report shows foreign key connections between tables.